Fabric-Development/fabric-wiki/src/installation-guide.md

 * `pkgconf`

 > [!NOTE]
 > Names of packages and installation instructions vary across  distributions and systems.
-You may have to do some searching for your repository.
+You may have to do some searching for your system.

 To install all dependencies:
 * Arch Linux: `sudo pacman -S gtk3 cairo gtk-layer-shell libgirepository gobject-introspection gobject-introspection-runtime python python-pip python-gobject python-cairo python-loguru pkgconf`